 After radiation treatment, it may take 6 months to a year to see full hair regrowth.
 The new hair may have a different texture or color at first.
 Gradually, your regular hair usually grows back.
 Very rarely, high doses of radiation can permanently harm some hair follicles, resulting in permanent patches of hair loss.
 But for most people, radiation hair loss is temporary.

-Side Effects and Emotional Impact of Hairloss from Radiotherapy
+Emotional Impact of Hair Loss From Radiotherapy

 Radiation therapy is a critical component of cancer treatment.
 However, hair loss due to radiation therapy can be emotionally and psychologically challenging for individuals.
 It’s not merely a physical change but a transformation that affects self-esteem and body image.
 Dealing with changes in appearance can trigger a range of emotions, including anxiety, depression, and loss of confidence.
 It’s essential for individuals experiencing radiation hair loss to seek support from professionals, support groups, and loved ones to navigate these emotional challenges and other radiation therapy side effects.